 7. Create Customer Referral Program

 Satisfied clients are willing to share their experiences with their family, friends, and colleagues.
-Think of it as a free marketing.
+Think of it as a free marketing idea.

-Fortunately, you can also drive them to actively promote your business through referral programs.
-Give discounts and freebies or let them join a simple raffle promo.
+Fortunately, you can also drive them to promote your business through referral programs actively.
+Give discounts and freebies, or let them join a simple raffle promo.

 RELATED: 10 Smart Ways Loans Can Boost Your Small Business Venture